 On October 25, 2012, Cequel Capital Corporation and Cequel Communications Holdings I, LLC issued \$500 million aggregate principal amount of their $\vec{6}/8\%$ Senior Notes due 2020.
 On December 28, 2012, the Cequel Senior Notes Co-Issuers issued an additional \$1,000 million aggregate principal amount of their Cequel 2020 Senior Notes.
 On April 14, 2017, the Cequel Senior Notes Co-Issuers redeemed \$450 million aggregate principal amount of their Cequel 2020 Senior Notes with certain of the proceeds of the term loans incurred under the Cequel Credit Facilities Agreement, reducing the aggregate principal amount of outstanding Cequel 2020 Senior Notes to \$1,050 million.
 The Cequel 2020 Senior Notes mature on September 15, 2020.
 Interest on the Cequel 2020 Senior Notes is payable semi-annually in cash on each March 15 and September 15.
 The Cequel 2020 Senior Notes are redeemable, in whole or in part, at any time on or after September 15, 2015, at the applicable redemption prices specified in the indenture governing the Cequel 2020 Senior Notes, together with accrued and unpaid interest, if any, to the date of redemption.
-At any time prior to September 15, 2015, the Cequel Senior Notes of 106.375% of the principal amount of the Cequel 2020 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2020 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2020 Senior Notes plus a "make-whole" premium, together with accrued and unpaid interest, if any, to the date of redemption.
+At any time prior to September 15, 2015, the Cequel Senior Notes of 106.375% of the principal amount of the Cequel 2020 Senior Notes, together with accrued and unpaid interest, if any, to the date of redemption.
+At any time prior to September 15, 2015, the Cequel Senior Notes Plus a "make-whole" premium, together with accrued and unpaid interest, if any, to the date of redemption.